Events

 About One Community

 For one evening each month, we come together as a community to deepen our understanding of the dharma and connect with our fellow sangha members.
-Each gathering is facilitated by a different Namchak teacher, thought leader, or staff member and will revolve around our theme of the month.
+Each gathering is facilitated by a different Namchak teacher, thought leader, or staff member and will revolve around our month’s theme.
 These gatherings are two hours in total.
 The first half will consist of a dharma talk, and the second half will offer an opportunity for participants to reflect on the teachings through small group discussions in short break-out sessions.
 These group discussions will be followed by a Q&A session with the teacher.
 Participation in small group discussions is encouraged but not required.
 You can always sit these out!
 We encourage Learning Circles and meditation buddies to attend together.
 Inviting friends, partners, family members, neighbors, and co-workers is always welcome.

 Address and Zoom Link

-Missoula address and Zoom link will be provided upon registration.
 Please note: Confirmation emails from Eventbrite often end up in spam/promotions tab.
 Please check there if you do not see the confirmation email.

 Our Community Commitments